kishanpatel789/kp_data_dev_site/content/posts/006_AirflowParams.md

 Notice how the code translates to the generated UI.
 This DAG uses inputs like strings, arrays, objects, and booleans.
 The [Airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/params.html) show the full range of data types available.

 Beyond Params, you can create documentation for the DAG using the `doc_md` argument.
-This argument takes Markdown content and renders it as HTML when you pull up the DAG in the UI.
+The argument takes Markdown content and renders it as HTML when you pull up the DAG in the UI.

 ```python
 # 02_better_dag.py